NikoHienonen/RKCApp/README.md

 * 5. Run 'npm start' to start the application

 ## Status
-version: 1.0.1
+version: 1.1.1
-The app is in production currently.
+The app is in finished.